-We have spent the last 12 years working tirelessly to make sure that these artifacts are not lost and forgotten.
+We have spent 13 years working tirelessly to make sure that these artifacts are not lost and forgotten.
 Now, the funds for researching the important artifacts found by the project are lacking.
 We need your help to continue our research and publish these finds.

-This website is available in 17 language.
+This website is available in 17 languages.
 Please share this around the globe (use the language selector button on the top-right).

 For thousands of years, the Temple Mount has been an important and sacred site for three of the world’s monotheistic faiths: Judaism, Christianity, and Islam.
 It is the “place where heaven and earth meet, an epicenter of religious and national life” (Isaiah 2: 2-4).